-ATCO is certified with IPM, EcoWise, LEED, Diamond, and EcoSense.
+ATCO is certified with IPM, EcoWise, and Diamond.
 Read below to learn about each certification and how it helps you in the long run!

 Integrated Pest Management (IPM) is an ecological approach to pest control that integrates pesticides/herbicides into a management system that includes a number of practices for the economic control of pests, including prevention, observation, and non-poisonous intervention when possible.

 Ultimately, IPM is a process to control pests that involves all parties, including the pest control company, household residents, and even the local government—it relies on monitoring and understanding the pest, and everybody doing their part.
 A trained IPM provider has to have a good understanding of what the pest does, its behavior, and what conditions are conducive to the existence of those types of pests.
 This same approach applies to all clients from homeowners to municipalities.

 For example, let’s use rodents.
 The client observes that rodents are present and calls a pest control organization.
 Traditional pest control companies put out poison and get rid of them, but instead of doing that, an IPM provider will:

 - Tell the client how to prevent them from coming in;

 - Identify where all the openings are and seal them;

 - Complete ongoing monitoring or trapping from there on out.

 EcoWise is an independent, third-party certification program that distinguishes knowledgeable, leading-edge licensed pest management professionals who practice prevention-based pest control.
 EcoWise-Certified Practitioners employ a variety of common-sense techniques to control pests effectively, minimizing the need to use pesticides.
 With EcoWise services, pests are denied food, water, shelter, and access to your home or facility, which provides lasting control.